 Software Development

-For engineering leaders, the strongest use cases are usually narrow: test generation, dependency update triage, pull request summaries, internal tooling, or fixing repeatable defects.
-Open-ended autonomous development carries more risk because code quality, security, and product judgment are harder to encode as simple guardrails.
+For engineering teams, the strongest use cases are usually narrow: test generation, dependency triage, internal tool maintenance, or bug-fix assistance.
+Open-ended autonomous development creates much more risk because security, product judgment, and code quality are harder to encode as simple policies.

 Sales and Marketing

-The best commercial use cases usually sit close to revenue operations: lead enrichment, routing, follow-up sequencing, churn risk monitoring, renewal preparation, and campaign budget recommendations.
-These workflows have measurable baselines and clear owners, which makes ROI easier to prove.
+The cleanest commercial use cases sit close to revenue operations: lead enrichment, follow-up routing, churn risk monitoring, renewal prep, and campaign recommendations where a team already knows what good looks like.

 What Changes Operationally After Implementation

 Agentic AI is not just another interface on top of existing software.
-A serious deployment changes how work enters the queue, who approves decisions, how exceptions are handled, and which metrics leaders review.
+A real deployment changes how work enters the queue, who approves decisions, how exceptions are handled, and which metrics leaders review.

 Operating changeWhat it looks like in practiceWhy it matters